drewmayberry11/YouTube_MP4_Downloader/README.md

 - [Usage](#usage)
 - [License](#license)

-## Description
-This Python script allows users to download YouTube videos as MP4 files.
-It lists available video streams and lets the user choose which stream to download.

-It works with alot of other social media platforms like X and Instagram, but has some issues sometimes with other websites outside of YouTube.

 ## Features
 - Download YouTube videos in MP4 format
 - Lists available video streams with resolution and MIME type